hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/insert.md

 INSERT statements insert new data into a table or view.

-The only return of the INSERT statement (as well as for the UPDATE and DELETE statements) is the number of updated rows.
+The only return of the INSERT statement (as well as for the UPDATE and DELETE statements) is the number of inserted rows.